MohamedElhawy-Web/MohamedElhawy-Web/README.md

 <!-- this is the cover image -->
 ![cover image for farmeroad.com](zombie.png)

-#  🧟‍♂️  HI👋🏻 WEBMASTER OF ZOMBIE ONLINE ENTERTAINMENT  🧟‍♂️
+#  🧟‍♂️  HELLO WORLD👋🏻, WEBMASTER OF ZOMBIE ONLINE ENTERTAINMENT HERE...  🧟‍♂️

 #### You can visit the website here [zombieonlineentertainment.com](https://zombieonlineentertainment.com/)

 ## 🪦  Purpose of zombie online entertainment (.com):  🪦

-         ⚫ To research the power of WWW as the solution for cross platforming
+         ⚫ To research and harvest the full power and potential of WWW as the solution for Everything.

          ⚫ Developing Digital Worlds(Metaverses) on the Web